Practical tips to help people living with depression

 If you feel that your depression is getting worse as opposed to better, it is important to seek help.

-Coping with depression isn’t something you should have to face on your own.
+Living with depression isn’t something you should have to face on your own.
 It is a treatable illness and there are several treatment options available to help you manage the condition.

 Talk to your GP first.
 They will be able to provide you with access to the support that you need, which can be a combination of medication and talking therapies like Cognitive Behaviour Therapy.